ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.

+An Oblivious Gateway Resource acts as a gateway for requests to the Target Resource (see {{Section 7.6 of HTTP}}).
+The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;
+see {{errors}}.

 An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the encapsulated response.
 Like the request from the client, this response MUST only contain those fields